Love in the Time of Cholera

 News reports over the summer said that the pandemic was causing an uptick in mental health issues as job losses continued to soar, and people were trying to work and school their kids from home, frustrated by isolation from friends and limited job prospects.
 I didn’t think I had any mental health issues; I was just going to work every day as usual.
 My son liked the schools being closed; he was old enough to handle Zoom classes in his room.
 And my spousal equivalent was as distant as ever.
 So I didn’t feel depressed.
 Although I was getting lonely in the pandemic, I didn’t notice.

 Spring cleaning my house one day, I dug out a big box of old photos.
 For about two months I kept the box out, occasionally going through the photos and reminiscing about friends that had disappeared.
 I read an article that quoted studies showing that for men over a certain age, those friends don't get replaced.
 Looking back, I realized that— for a large part of my life— I had kind of been the life of the party.
 And I'd had a lot of parties.
 I was funny, and fun to be around, and having good times surrounded by friends.
-Now I was only surrounded by memories of them.
+Now I was only surrounded by memories of friends.
 And there was no party to be the life of.

-I generally felt that my life had been lived.
+I generally realized that my life had been lived.
 There's a saying: life’s a journey, not a destination.
 But I’d made the journey.
 I'd reached a humdrum destination.
 Now growing stagnant, learning to be content with just fading away.
 But I’d smile, I was okay with that; I’d had a full life.
 Oh, the stories I could tell!
 Lots of good times, plenty of dark times, joy and heartbreak, ups and downs and sudden turns.
 Like a roller coaster.
 Looking back, I’d sadly smile and think, it was a hell of a ride.
 I should have enjoyed it more.
 Hell of a ride.

 Suddenly she was there.

-See, thirty years earlier, my friend Ned had given me some advice about how to treat my wife after our divorce.
-I said I should probably call her again, and No!
+That came from thirty years earlier, when my friend Ned gave me some advice about how to treat my wife after our divorce.
+It was amicable; sad, but still friendly.
+We took turns calling each other, but at one point I had called her twice in a row and she hadn't taken her turn to call me back.
+I said I should probably call her again, and "No!"
 Ned interrupted.
-She’s trying to get on with her life, then out of the blue I show up in her ear bringing all that shit back.
-If it’s her turn to call, wait for her to call, he said.
-Leave the Girl Alone.
+"Think about it.
+She’s trying to get on with her life, then out of the blue you show up in her ear bringing all that shit back.
+If it’s her turn to call, wait for her to call," he said.
+"Leave the Girl Alone."
 Words to live by which have served me well countless times since.

-I told her I hoped to make enough of an impression that, maybe every few years, she’d remember the time she worked at a cellphone store, and there was this guy next door, and he was nice.
+I told her I hoped to make enough of an impression that, maybe every few years, she’d remember the time she worked at a cellphone store, and think there was this guy next door, and he was nice.
 I’d like that.
-In response, she gave me a picture to help me remember her.
+But I'd expect that five years from now, she wouldn’t remember me.
+In response, she gave me a photo to help me remember her.
+However, I dwell in my past, so I will always remember her.
+I might even write about her in my memoirs.

-It became a daily thing: she would run up to my store, yank the door open and dart inside, literally skipping across the lobby and waving with both hands… just to say hello and tell me to visit her next door whenever I could.
 She was usually a little more subdued if Brittany, my co-worker, was around.
 However, one Monday after a holiday weekend, she pulled up to work, came running into my store, and cried, “Tom!
-It’s been so long!”
+It’s been so lo-o-ong!”
 Seriously, the way she shouted, all excited and happy to see me like a puppy, was pleasing… but, like, really?
-It had only been three days…
+It had only been three days… A few quiet moments after she left, I asked Brittany, “Did she seem happy to see me?”
+Brittany burst into laughter, “Oh, she seemed real happy to see you!”

 And when I’d go out to have a smoke in my car, I didn't need to watch my rearview mirror, because I knew she’d shortly emerge from her store to come running across the parking lot, knock knock on my passenger window, and jump in.
 When I once said seeing each other for fifteen minutes at a time wasn’t enough, she responded by saying, “When are we gonna go to a ball game?"

 At one point, I shared with Avril my belief that everybody has walls around them, invisible concentric rings made of stone.
 I recalled that when we first met, she just threw open her gates and let me in to see her.
 And figuring I had nothing to lose, I let down my walls too, thinking I don’t care, this is who I am.
 I told her I just wanted to know her, everything about her.
 She spread her arms and said, “Here I am, ask me anything!”
-She went on to say she didn’t understand it; she just felt comfortable talking to me.
+She went on, "I don't understand it, I don't know… I just feel comfortable talking to you."

 Brittany once said she thought Avril had some “daddy issues,” and I said “Yeah, probably.”
 Avril’s family came from Myanmar, but her mom was dead and her dad was in prison.
 She said most of her other relatives blamed Avril for his imprisonment, and called her luulain, the Burmese word for liar.
 She started to tell me some serious story about that, but then became hesitant, so I told her I wouldn’t ask any more about it.
 She quietly said that was good; talking about it made her upset.